 4) You Are Not a Machine

-There is a myth among the entrepreneur community that the only way to be successful in business is to kill yourself.
+There is a myth among the entrepreneur community that the only way to be successful in business is to kill yourself with lack of sleep.

 Not literally of course, but killing yourself with work.
 We've all heard the stories of 16 hour day, skipping breakfast AND lunch, then being too stressed to eat at night.
 I've been there.